adityagupta26/PDF-Reader/README.md

 # PDF-Reader
-its a trial PDF reader so that you have option to convert
+its a PDF reader so that you have option to convert your book normal book to audiobook